 Finally, talk to a lawyer if you own a home or car that you'd like to keep.
 Not only will you need to protect all of your equity with a bankruptcy exemption, but if you're behind on finance payments when you file, you'll lose the property in Chapter 7.
 Filing for Chapter 13 might be the better option.

 Sometimes people own property they aren't aware of—and if you don't know how to exempt it, you could lose it.
 If one of the following situations applies, you probably won't want to file without consulting a lawyer first:

 People with interests in a business should learn about small businesses in bankruptcy.

 Not everyone is entitled to a Chapter 7 discharge.
 You'll have to prove that either:

-You can find out whether you qualify by taking and passing the Chapter 7 means test.
+You can determine whether you qualify by taking and passing the Chapter 7 means test.

 Married people can file Chapter 7 together, but it's more complicated, even if only one spouse files.
 For instance, did you realize that a married person filing alone must disclose the nonfiling spouse's income, but if they're living apart, they can claim expenses for two households?
 That's just the tip of the iceberg.
 It's a good idea to let a lawyer help you work through the details.

-If you don't have any of the problems we've listed above, it's likely that your case is simple enough to file without a lawyer.
-But other issues can exist, so it's a good idea to get legal advice before deciding whether to take the DIY approach.
+If you don't have any of the problems we've listed above, your case is likely simple enough to file without a lawyer.
+But other issues can exist, and sometimes you need to file for bankruptcy fast.
+So it's a good idea to get legal advice before deciding to take the DIY approach.
 Plus, many bankruptcy lawyers provide the initial consultation free of charge.